RedisLabs/redislabs-docs/content/ri/memory-optimizations.md

 `46966 unique IPs for today`.

 But if you want `Show me those 46966 IP Addresses` — it cannot show you.
 For that, you need to maintain all the IP Addresses in a set

-## Upgrade Redis Version

-Redis 4.0 is the latest version that has been launched.
-It contains various big improvements compared to the previous versions.

-1. It supports mixed RDB+AOF Format.
-1. Improvement in memory usage and performance.
-1. New **Memory** Command has been introduced.
-1. Active Memory Defragmentation.
-1. Faster Redis Cluster key creation.

-### Trade Offs

-Redis 4.0 is still not a stable release but is a very battle tested release, so Redis 3.2 is a better pick for critical applications till Redis 4.0 matures more in next few months.

 ## Use Better Serializer